-Version Date Comments monitors and environmental technicians plus reference to weekly environmental monitoring report template (Appendix M) (S.2.3.1) Clarification on purpose of Component Management Plans (CMPs) (S 2.4) Provided examples of high environmental risk activities such as in-stream work (S.2.4.1) Expanded weekly environmental reporting requirements and provided a new template (Appendix M) (S 2.4.2) Expanded completion reporting requirements (S2.4.2) Added additional description of the EPP review process (S2.4.4) Added Section 2.4.5 - Environmental Non-Conformance and Non-Compliance Added provision that allows BCH to provide the contractor with updated training materials and minimum content information (S 3.1) Added additional mitigation options for preventing dust generating when hauling loads (S4.1) Added requirement to have a Qualified Professional who is also a CPESC and referenced and appended the Erosion and Sediment Control Program Document as Appendix J of the CEMP (S.4.4). the CEMP (S 4.4) Modified Ordinary High Water Mark to align with glossary definition (S 4.4) Added reference to FLNRO and MOTI guidance documents referencing applicable industry standards for bridge drainage (S 4.5) Added requirement to list all equipment used for work that may have come in contact with aquatic invasive species (S 4.5) Added clarity around containment design and where containment is and is not required (S 4.6) Added mitigation measures to define vehicle and equipment inspection frequency and to re-inforce use of spill trays under stationary vehicles and equipment (S 4.13) Added provisions to ensure contractors train all employees on proper waste handling techniques and ensure that all waste bins are available prior to the start of intrusive works and include highly visible signage showing acceptable contents for each bin.
-Removed allowance to bury used tires in an RSEM (S 4.16) Clarified pre-disturbance den search requirements and reporting, role of QEP in den buffer establishment and removal, and updated terrestrial wildlife least risk timing windows.
+Version Date Comments Version Date monitors and environmental technicians plus reference to weekly environmental monitoring report template (Appendix M) (S.2.3.1) Clarification on purpose of Component Management Plans (CMPs) (S.2.4) Provided examples of high environmental risk activities such as in-stream work (S.2.4.1) Expanded weekly environmental reporting requirements and provided a new template (Appendix M) (S.2.4.2) Expanded completion reporting requirements (S2.4.2) Added additional description of the EPP review process (S2.4.4) Added Section 2.4.5 - Environmental Non-Conformance and Non-Compliance Added provision that allows BCH to provide the contractor with updated training materials and minimum content information (S.3.1) Added requirement to have a Qualified Professional who is also a CPESC and referenced and appended the Erosion and Sediment Control Program Document as Appendix J of the CEMP (S.4.4) Modified Ordinary High Water Mark to align with glossary definition (S.4.4) Added requirement to list all equipment used for work that may have come in contact with aquatic invasive species (S.4.5) Added requirement to list all equipment used for work that may have come in contact with aquatic invasive species (S.4.5) Added ritigation measures to define vehicle and equipment inspection frequency and to re-inforce use of spill trays under stationary vehicles and equipment (S.4.13) Added provisions to ensure contractors train all employees on proper waste handling techniques and ensure that all waste bins are available prior to the start of intrusive works and include highly visible signage showing acceptable contents for each bin.
+Removed allowance to bury used tires in an RSEM (S.4.16) Clarified pre-disturbance den search requirements and reporting, role of QEP in den buffer establishment and removal, and updated terrestrial wildlife least risk timing reporting, role of QEP in den buffer establishment and removal, and updated terrestrial wildlife least risk timing windows.
 Updated Table 5, reference list and Figure 3 to reflect updated 'Sharp-tailed Grouse monitoring decision tree'.
 Also added new requirements for western toad salvage and relocation via procedure in new Appendix L (S 4.17) Clarified flagging and other boundary demarcation requirements, including improved communication around